ProfessorShroom/professorshroom.github.io/_projects/LIN_Decoder.md

     </div>
 </div>
 <div class="caption">
-    On the left, the current PCB design which is on it's way to me and on the right the mirror mount made from the original Renault and BMW mount welded together.
+    On the left, the current PCB design which has a few issues and on the right the mirror mount made from the original Renault and BMW mount welded together.
 </div>